A Passion for Teaching: Mrs. Shirley Neumann

 Inspired by her sixth-grade teacher Ms. Shidel in Guam, she hopes to be a fun, enjoyable teacher to K3 students at Hanalani Schools.
 “I remember how Ms. Shidel took an interest in each one of us and spent time talking and getting to know us.
 Whatever troubles were happening in our lives, she knew about it.
 In the same way, I wanted to be able to make a difference in students’ lives and share the joy of learning with them,” says Neumann.

 Her fondest memory at Hanalani Schools is when students’ parents helped her out during the last day of school.
-The students brought her a lounge chair with an umbrella, a cooler bag full of snacks and drinks (even a plastic champagne glass!).
+The students brought her a lounge chair with an umbrella and a cooler bag full of snacks and drinks.
 “They pampered me the whole morning.
 Then they surprised me with a memory scrapbook, which made me cry because it was so touching!” says Neumann.
 But it’s the everyday moments that make her career rewarding, she says.
 “When you see that ‘Aha!’ moment when their eyes light up and they’ve grasped a concept.
 It’s the joy you see in their face.
 That’s what’s most rewarding for me as a teacher,” says Neumann.

 Her hope is that her students will continue their enthusiasm for learning and that she’s helped them prepare for the next grade level.
 “When they first come to class, a lot of them are afraid to try new things.
 At the end my class I want them to be confident, ready to face challenges and prepare for life itself,” says Neumann.